wechto/paper/README.md

 :curly_loop: [RVS: WHAT IS ESSENTIAL FOR OFFLINE RL VIA SUPERVISED LEARNING?](https://arxiv.org/pdf/2112.10751.pdf) :no_mouth:

 Simply maximizing likelihood with a two-layer feedforward MLP is competitive with state-of-the-art results of substantially more complex methods based on TD learning or sequence modeling with Transformers.
 Carefully choosing model capacity (e.g., via regularization or architecture) and choosing which information to condition on (e.g., goals or rewards) are critical for performance.
+[THE ESSENTIAL ELEMENTS OF OFFLINE RL VIA SUPERVISED LEARNING](https://openreview.net/pdf?id=S874XAIpkR-)